MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/get-started/add-storage.md

 DPM 2016 accepts volumes as disk storage.
 This helps customers in maintaining full control over the storage.
 While the volume can be coming from a single disk, for future extension purposes, we propose creating volume out of a disk crated out of storage spaces.
 This will help in expanding volume needed for backup storage.
 This section provides best practice for creating a volume with this configuration.

 First step is to create a Virtual Disk.
 Through the File and Storage Services section of the Server Manager, create a Storage Pool, and add the available disks to it.
-Create a Virtual Disk from that Storage Pool.
-The Virtual Disk should be created with Simple Layout with number of columns set to 1.
+Create a Virtual Disk from that Storage Pool with Simple Layout.

-If you are using PowerShell to create the virtual disks (using new-VirtualDisk), the new Virtual Disk can be created on a Storage Pool with any number of Physical Disks by setting –NumberOfColumns to 1.

-Step 1: Add a disk to a Storage Pool and create a virtual disk with Simple Layout Create a Storage Pool with one disk added.
-(Adding only one disk in the beginning will set the number of columns to 1
+Step 1: Add the disks to a Storage Pool and create a virtual disk with Simple Layout

 ![Review Disk Storage Allocation](../media/dpm2016-add-storage-1.png)